 The beginning of Koh Samui’s hot season, you won’t be surprised to hear that temperatures increase once more in April.
 As average climes reach 32ºC, rain also becomes a little more prevalent, but it’s by no means a problem.

 Though April is a little less busy than the months which make up peak season, tourist numbers are pretty high, as lots of travelers make their way to the island to enjoy the soggy celebrations of Songkran.

 With loud music, countless water guns and ice-laden pickup trucks, Thailand hosts the world’s biggest water fight every single year.
 Though Songkran marks the Thai New Year, it’s now become so much more than that, and is an incredibly iconic celebration.
 On every corner, you’ll be squirted, splashed or soaked, as there’s no escape from the fun.

 Though Songkran is disruptive, it’s one of the world’s most unforgettable experiences.
 Yes, any type of normal sightseeing is completely impossible during this period, but who needs normal sightseeing when you have the much more exciting Songkran?

 May is Koh Samui’s hottest month, with soaring average temperatures of around 33ºC.
-It’s also pretty rainy, though the rainfall decreases again in June.
+It’s also pretty rainy.

 You should pack very light clothing along with a good waterproof.